-Learn how to decorate a cake with these 10 easy steps!
-Yes even if you are a beginner, you can learn how to decorate a cake like a pro!
+Learn how to frost a cake with these 10 easy steps!
+Yes even if you are a beginner, you can learn how to decorate a cake from start to finish like a pro!

 We’ve all seen those beautiful cakes.